withattribution/gold/README.md

 to create the user / scan models

 ✓--> start scan (create MonetaryUnitModel)

 ✓--> do scan (save as ScanModel)

-calculate max amplitudes (range of 3-5)
+✓calculate max amplitudes (range of 3-5)

 need interface to complete the following
 --> repeat
---> list scans for certain monetary unit add the ability to start a "canonical scan" add ability to make repeat scans (solve already sent stream error)
+--> list scans for certain monetary unit

+add the ability to start a "canonical scan"

+add ability to make repeat scans (solve already sent stream error)

-overlay current scan with canonical scan look into making current scan fixed width
+overlay current scan with canonical scan

+look into making current scan fixed width

 display max amplitudes on graph

-build interface to select a scan build interface to start and stop scan
+build interface to select a scan

+build interface to start and stop scan

+✓Jesus Ⓢaves